Sumitkk10/tinder-for-roomates/README.md

     ii) The operating system used is Ubuntu. iii) Flask is installed.
     iv) Sqlite is installed.
     v)  The temp.db database that is already present with a few data entries should to be used when the application running so that there are few profiles to match with.
    ```

-5. Contribution of each member to the project:
-    ```
-    Sumit: 1) Login, Signup, About pages
-           2) Flask functionalities in app.py
-           3) Writing the algorithm for match percentage
-    Ketaki: 1) Questionnaire page for registration.
-            2) Flask functionalities in app.py
-            3) Displaying data from database
-    Prabhav: 1) Home and Results pages
-             2) Complete designing and integrating it on all pages.
-             3) Adding data in database
-    ```

- 6. We have also attached a short video in the zip file briefing how to use the website.
+ 3. Refer the following video to learn how to use MatchBox